LamonatoAndrea/KringleCon4/02. Where in the World is Caramel Santiaigo/02.01. Side Challenge - Exif Metadata/README.md

 ```

 ---
+## Back to main challenge 2.
+[Where in the World is Caramel Santiaigo?](/02.%20Where%20in%20the%20World%20is%20Caramel%20Santiaigo/README.md)
+---
 ## 3. [Thaw Frost Tower's Entrance](/03.%20Thaw%20Frost%20Tower's%20Entrance/README.md)
 ### 3.1.
 [Side Challenge - Grepping for Gold](/03.%20Thaw%20Frost%20Tower's%20Entrance/03.01.%20Grepping%20for%20Gold/README.md)
 ## 4. [Slot Machine Investigation](/04.%20Slot%20Machine%20Investigation/README.md)